Who Is This Credit Card Best For?

 Airline cards have less flexibility

-- Double bonus for new cardholders: The 50,000-mile welcome bonus isn’t especially notable, but this card comes with two other valuable incentives that are pretty unusual among cards with similar annual fees.
+- Double bonus for new cardholders: The 60,000-mile welcome bonus isn’t especially notable, but this card comes with two other valuable incentives that are pretty unusual among cards with similar annual fees.
 Besides the miles, you’ll get an opportunity to buy a companion ticket good for one round-trip coach fare for just $99 plus taxes and fees (which start at $22).
 Typically you have to wait for your cardholder anniversary to access the companion pass deal, so that's a nice addition to the welcome offer.

-- Annual companion ticket: Every year on your cardholder anniversary (after you pay your annual fee) you’ll get another chance to purchase one companion fare for $99 (plus taxes and fees) on a round-trip or one-way coach itinerary.
+- Annual companion ticket: Every year on your cardholder anniversary (after you pay your annual fee) you’ll get another chance to purchase one companion fare from $121 ($99 base fare plus taxes and fees starting at $22.) on a round-trip or one-way coach itinerary.
 This can be a very valuable benefit if you use it for more expensive cross-country flights that might otherwise cost at least $275 plus taxes and fees.

 - Solid rewards-earning rate on airline purchases: Your purchases with Alaska Airlines will earn 3 miles per $1 spent, as good or better than many competing airline cards with similar annual fees.